top of page

 How will I know exactly what fee to pay and when it needs to be paid?

 You will receive a payment envelope from the local SPD office that will be handling your case.
-Approximately three weeks later you will receive a reminder letter from the SPD Client Accounts and Verification Unit (CAVU) informing you of the prepay amount (discounted fee), and the full assessed amount (if the discount amount is not paid by the due date), time frame for paying, and what to do if you believe you can not pay any amount.
+When an attorney is appointed to your case, you will receive a reminder letter from the SPD Client Accounts and Verification Unit (CAVU) informing you of the prepay amount (discounted fee), and the full assessed amount (if the discount amount is not paid by the due date), time frame for paying, and what to do if you believe you cannot pay any amount.
+If you have any questions about client fees, you may contact Collections and Verification Unit at 1-800-445-2230, or 17 S. Fairchild, Madison, WI 53703.

 What is the discount amount?